How Rachel Whiteread became famous

 Material & How it was made

 The walls inside the house were cast in concrete, thanks to the support given by Whiteread’s team.
-The sculpture was prevented from collapsing itself owing to the interior metal framework that offered ample support for the sculpture.
+The sculpture was prevented from collapsing itself due to the interior metal framework that offered ample support.
 Whiteread then proceeded to get rid of the exterior of the house brick by brick, which only left hardened concrete that was only noticeable to passers-by.

 Video: Documentary: Rachel Whiteread – House, 1993